MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 #### *MAXERRORS = max_errors*

-*MAXERRORS* specifies the maximum number of reject rows allowed in the load before the COPY operation is canceled.
+*MAXERRORS* specifies the maximum number of reject rows allowed in the load before the COPY operation fails.
 Each row that the COPY operation can't import is ignored and counted as one error.
 If max_errors isn't specified, the default is 0.

 #### *COMPRESSION = { 'Snappy' | 'GZIP' | 'NONE'}*